jpvillam-amd/trace_analyzer/README.md

 ### Usage
  --first NameForFirstTrace IterationForFirstTrace Trace --second NameForSecondTrace IterationForSecondTrace Trace

+ NOTE: For now this requires the rpd2tracing.py in this directory with the `--format object` parameter

 ### Variations
 If the traces were ran with blocking you will need to run the tool with --no-blocking to stop our blocking time simulation.